Butch Vig: Production career

 Vig composed and produced the soundtrack for the film The Other Side.
 In 2009 Vig recorded two new tracks for the long-awaited greatest hits release by the Foo Fighters, most notably the single "Wheels" and ultimately produced their April 2011 follow-up, Wasting Light.
-In 2010, Vig produced Muse's single, "Neutron Star Collision (Love Is Forever)," which was featured on the Twilight Saga: Eclipse soundtrack.
+In 2010, Vig produced Muse's single "Neutron Star Collision (Love Is Forever)," which was featured on the Twilight Saga: Eclipse soundtrack.

 In 2020, Vig produced the soundtrack for the 2021 film Puppy Love, including tracks by Portugal.
 The Man, LP, Mickey Avalon, Wayne Newton, and others.

 Garbage

-Vig stated, "Part of the reason why I started Garbage was that by the time I'd done Nevermind,' I'd recorded – I swear to God – 1,000 bands that were just guitar-bass-drums.
+Vig stated, "Part of the reason why I started Garbage was that by the time I'd done 'Nevermind,' I'd recorded – I swear to God – 1,000 bands that were just guitar-bass-drums.
 I was reading about all these other records that I was getting excited about – like Public Enemy using a sampler in the studio – and I just decided I wanted to do a bit of a U-turn."
 Afterwards, they hired Scottish singer Shirley Manson and began composing together.

 Garbage released a string of singles in 1995–1996, including "Stupid Girl" and "Only Happy When It Rains".
 Their debut album, Garbage, was an unexpected smash, selling over 4 million copies and certified double platinum in the UK, United States and Australia.
 Garbage won the Breakthrough Artist award at the 1996 MTV Europe Music Awards.
 The band then spent two years working on follow-up album, Version 2.0, which topped the charts in the UK upon its 1998 release and the following year was nominated for two Grammy Awards, Album of the Year and Best Rock Album.
 Version 2.0 went on to match the sales of its predecessor.
-Garbage followed this up by performing and co-producing the theme song to the nineteenth James Bond movie The World Is Not Enough.
+Garbage followed this up by performing and co-producing the theme song to the nineteenth James Bond movie, The World Is Not Enough.

-Despite being named one of Rolling Stone's Top 10 Albums of The Year, Garbage's 2001 third album Beautiful Garbage failed to match the commercial success achieved by its predecessors.
+Despite being named one of Rolling Stone's Top 10 Albums of The Year, Garbage's 2001 third album, Beautiful Garbage, failed to match the commercial success achieved by its predecessors.
 Garbage quietly disbanded in late 2003, but regrouped to complete fourth album Bleed Like Me in 2005, peaking at a career-high #4 in the U.S. The band cut short their concert tour in support of Bleed Like Me announcing an "indefinite hiatus", emphasizing that they had not broken up, but wished to pursue personal interests.
-In 2006, Vig returned to producing while Manson worked on a solo album (as yet unreleased).
+In 2006, Vig returned to producing while Manson worked on a solo album (as of yet unreleased).
 Garbage ended their hiatus in 2007, and released greatest hits retrospective Absolute Garbage.
 Worldwide, the band have sold over 17 million albums.
 The band got back together in 2010 and began recording their new album, Not Your Kind of People, which was released internationally on May 14, 2012.
-This was followed by Strange Little Birds, released on June 10, 2016.
+This was followed by Strange Little Birds, released on June 10, 2016, and subsequently No Gods No Masters (2021).
+Their eighth studio album, Let All That We Imagine Be the Light, was released on May 30, 2025.